(Last Updated On: December 9, 2022)

 - Add the can of pumpkin to the beaten eggs.
 Mix together.

-- Add the dry spices in with the eggs and the pumpkin.
+- Add the dry spices with the eggs and the pumpkin.
 Mix together.

 - Gradually pour the evaporated milk into the pumpkin mixture and mix well.

-- After baking, let the pies cool for about 2 hours.
+- After baking, let the pies cool for about 15-20 minutes before putting them in the refrigerator.
+Do not let them sit out any more than 4 hours.

 - Did you know that pumpkin pie can be put in the freezer and thawed at a different time?
 It still tastes exactly like pumpkin pie after it’s thawed.